conorbmurphy/galvanizereference/README.md

 **Variance Inflation Factors (VIF)** allows us to compute multicollinearity by the ratio of the variance of β^j when fitting the full model divided by the variance of β^j if fit on its own.
 The smallest value for VIF is 1, which indicates a complete absence of multicollinearity.
 The rule of thumb is that a VIF over 10 is problematic.  *Multicollinearity only affects the standard errors of your estimates, not your predictive power.*

-**QQ plots** allow you to test normality by dividing your normal curve into n + 1 sections, giving you a visual for normality.
+**QQ plots** allow you to test normality by dividing your normal curve into n + 1 sections, giving you a visual for normality.  **Omitted variable bias** is when a variable you leave out of the model inflates the value of other variables which should be omitted had the original variable been included.

 **Categorical variables** take a non-numeric value such as gender.
 When using a categorical variable, you use a constant of all ones and then other variables (such as removing one ethnicity as the constant and adding two new variables for two other ethnicities).
 To vary the slop, you can add an **interaction term** such as income multiplied by whether they're a student.
 An **interaction effect** would be, for instance, when radio advertisements combined with tv has a more pronounced effect than separate.
 This can be dealt with by multplying the two.